Lewa Safari Camp

 Kenya Honeymoons

-The wilderness, the luxury and the closeness with nature make a safari with Elewana the most romantic of holidays.
+The wilderness, the luxury, and the closeness with nature make a safari with Elewana the most romantic of holidays.
 Watching the crimson sun rise over a landscape unchanged since the beginning of time.
 Watching the sun sink on the equator at sundown.
 Driving amongst wild game.
 Indulging in romantic al fresco dining under the immense African skies drowning in stars.
 It has to be shared.
 And who better to share it with than the love of your life?

 The beautiful setting at Elewana Lewa Safari Camp is ideal for that very special romantic holiday.
 We often have special offers and upgrades for honeymooners.